oosawa-lab/hebbian-interference-geometry/README.md

 - Long retrieval runs support checkpointing and resume.
 - Random seeds and executed parameter settings are recorded in the scripts and manuals.

 ## Citation

-Before public release, replace the placeholder repository and release URLs in `CITATION.cff`.
-The manuscript should cite the fixed GitHub release tag and commit hash.
+Please cite the fixed repository release using the metadata provided in `CITATION.cff`.

 ## License

-A license has not been selected automatically.
-See `LICENSE_SELECTION_REQUIRED.md` before making the repository public.
+Source code is distributed under the MIT License.